Reece Brown (footballer, born 1996)

-Reece Glen Brown (born 3 March 1996) is an English professional footballer who plays as a central midfielder for club Crawley Town.
+Reece Glen Brown (born 3 March 1996) is an English professional footballer who last played as a central midfielder for club Crawley Town.

 Brown made his senior debut for Birmingham City in the Football League in September 2013, and spent time on loan at League One clubs Notts County in September 2014 and Chesterfield in early 2017.
 He was released by Birmingham in 2017 and joined Forest Green Rovers, where he spent two seasons before signing for Huddersfield Town.
 He spent the second half of the 2019–20 season on loan at Peterborough United, rejoined the club, also on loan, for the following season, and for a third time in January 2022.
 Released by Huddersfield in 2022, he rejoined Forest Green Rovers.

 He has represented England at under-16, under-17, under-18 and under-20 level.

 Club career

 Early life and club career

 Brown was born in Dudley, West Midlands, where he attended Jesson's Primary School and then Dormston School in the Sedgley area.
 As a boy, he played football for Sedgley White Lions, and he joined Birmingham City at the age of ten.
 After leaving school, he took up a scholarship with the club in July 2012.
 His goal against West Bromwich Albion's youth team helped Birmingham reach the last 16 of the FA Youth Cup; they lost to Norwich City's youngsters in that round.
 His fellow first-year scholar Liam Truslove was given a professional contract at the end of the 2012–13 season, but Brown was not.
 Academy manager Kristjaan Speakman suggested there were parts of his game that needed improvement: "Over the last few years, he has always been regarded as a ball-playing midfielder, very comfortable in possession and able to retain it.
 What the manager wants from his midfield players is the ability to affect the game out of possession as well."
 In a July 2013 interview, Brown concurred: he rated his best quality as "what I can do on the ball", and felt he needed to improve his mental strength.